-We did not record an impairment of goodwill in 2015, 2014 or 2013; however the estimated fair value of our Engineered Product Operations ("EPO") reporting unit reduced significantly in 2015 due to broadbased capital spending declines and heightened pricing pressure experienced in the oil and gas markets which are anticipated to continue in the near to mid-term.
-The EPO reporting unit is a component of our EPD reporting segment and is primarily focused on long lead time, custom and other highly-engineered pumps and pump systems.
-As of December 31, 2015 our EPO reporting unit had approximately \$157 million of goodwill and its estimated fair value exceeded its carrying value by approximately 70%.
-Key assumptions used in determining the estimated fair value of our EPO reporting unit included the annual operating plan and forecasted operating results, successful execution of our current realignment programs and identified strategic initiatives, a constant cost of capital, a short-term stabilization and mid to long-term improvement of the macro-economic conditions of the oil and gas market, and a relatively stable world gross domestic product.
-Although we have concluded that there is no impairment on the goodwill associated with our EPO reporting unit as of December 31, 2015, we will continue to closely monitor its performance and related market conditions for future indicators of potential impairment and reassess accordingly.
+We did not record an impairment of goodwill in 2016, 2015 or 2014; however the estimated fair value of our Engineered Product Operations ("EPO") and IPD reporting units reduced significantly due to broad-based capital spending declines and heightened pricing pressure experienced in the oil and gas markets which are anticipated to continue in the near to mid-term.
+The EPO reporting unit is a component of our EPD reporting segment and is primarily focused on long lead time, custom and other highlyengineered pumps and pump systems.
+As of December 31, 2016 our EPO reporting unit had approximately \$156 million of goodwill and its estimated fair value exceeded its carrying value by approximately 45%.
+In addition, our IPD reporting unit, which is primarily focused on pre-configured industrial pumps and pump systems had approximately \$298 million of goodwill and it fair value exceeded its carrying value by approximately 70%.
+Key assumptions used in determining the estimated fair value of our EPO and IPD reporting units included the annual operating plan and forecasted operating results, successful execution of our current realignment programs and identified strategic initiatives, a constant cost of capital, a short-term stabilization and mid to long-term improvement of the macro-economic conditions of the oil and gas market, and a relatively stable global gross domestic product.
+Although we have concluded that there is no impairment on the goodwill associated with our EPO and IPD reporting units as of December 31, 2016, we will continue to closely monitor their performance and related market conditions for future indicators of potential impairment and reassess accordingly.

 We also consider our market capitalization in our evaluation of the fair value of our goodwill.
-Our market capitalization decreased as compared with 2014; however, it did not indicate a potential impairment of our goodwill as of December 31, 2015.
+Our market capitalization increased as compared with 2015 and did not indicate a potential impairment of our goodwill as of December 31, 2016.

 Impairment losses for indefinite-lived intangible assets are recognized whenever the estimated fair value is less than the carrying value.
 Fair values are calculated for trademarks using a "relief from royalty" method, which estimates the fair value of a trademark by determining the present value of estimated royalty payments that are avoided as a result of owning the trademark.
 This method includes judgmental assumptions about sales growth and discount rates that have a significant impact on the fair value and are substantially consistent with the assumptions used to determine the fair value of our reporting units discussed above.
-We did not record a material impairment of our trademarks in 2015, 2014 or 2013.
+We did not record a material impairment of our trademarks in 2016, 2015 or 2014.

-The recoverable value of other long-lived assets, including property, plant and equipment and finite-lived intangible assets, is reviewed when indicators of potential impairments are present.
+The recoverable value of other long-lived assets, including property, plant and equipment and finitelived intangible assets, is reviewed when indicators of potential impairments are present.
 The recoverable value is based upon an assessment of the estimated future cash flows related to those assets, utilizing assumptions similar to those for goodwill.
 Additional considerations related to our long-lived assets include expected maintenance and improvements, changes in expected uses and ongoing operating performance and utilization.